![]() Kria™ KV260 Vision AI Starter Kit NLP SmartVision Tutorial |

 sudo apt install xlnx-firmware-kv260-nlp-smartvision

-After installing the FW, execute xmutil listapps to verify that it is captured under the listapps function, and to have dfx-mgrd re-scan and register all accelerators in the FW directory tree.
+After installing the firmware, execute xmutil listapps to verify that it is captured under the listapps function and to have dfx-mgrd re-scan and register all accelerators in the firmeware directory tree.

 sudo xmutil listapps

-Switch to a different platform for different Application:
+Switch to a different platform for a different application.

-When there’s already another accelerator/firmware being activated apart from xlnx-app-kv260-pmod-rs485-test, unload it first, then switch to xlnx-app-kv260-nlp-smartvision.
+When there is already another accelerator/firmware being activated apart from xlnx-app-kv260-pmod-rs485-test, unload it first, then switch to xlnx-app-kv260-nlp-smartvision.

 sudo xmutil unloadapp sudo xmutil loadapp kv260-nlp-smartvision

-Pull the 2022.1 docker image for nlp-smartvision using the below command.
+Pull the 2022.1 Docker image for nlp-smartvision using the following command.

 docker pull xilinx/nlp-smartvision:2022.1

-Once the above step is done, you can check for the available images as shown below
+Once the above step is done, you can check for the available images as follows.

 ubuntu@kria:~$ docker images -a REPOSITORY TAG IMAGE ID CREATED SIZE xilinx/nlp-smartvision 2022.1 3c16ce65624a Less than a second ago 1.41GB

-The storage volume on the SD card can be limited with multiple dockers.
-If there are space issues, use following command to remove the existing container.
+The storage volume on the SD card can be limited with multiple Dockers.
+If there are space issues, use the following command to remove the existing container:

 docker rmi --force <other containers>

-This application features display output either on Ubuntu GUI or the entire monitor as mentioned in the below table
+This application features display output either on Ubuntu GUI or the entire monitor as mentioned in the follwoing table:

-NOTE: Once you are done with running the application, please enable the access control with
+> **NOTE:** Once you are done with running the application, enable the access control with ```xhost -local:docker```.

 docker run \ --env="DISPLAY" \ -h "xlnx-docker" \ --env="XDG_SESSION_TYPE" \ --net=host \ --privileged \ -v /tmp:/tmp \ -v /dev:/dev \ -v /sys:/sys \ -v /etc/vart.conf:/etc/vart.conf \ -v /lib/firmware/xilinx:/lib/firmware/xilinx \ -v /run:/run \ -it xilinx/nlp-smartvision:2022.1 bash